 How to Start Fishing When You Don't Have a Clue

 Find a nearby waterway that has shoreline fishing access.
 Fishing isn’t that much different from going to the gym to exercise in the sense that you are more likely to stick with it if you have a convenient place to go on a regular basis.
 Look for lakes, rivers, ponds, fishing piers or public beaches that are easy to get to and close to where you live.

-- Buy a fishing license.
 Once you have a local fishing spot in mind, a good next step is to buy a fishing license.
 You will need to know if you plan to go freshwater fishing or saltwater fishing since this will determine the type of fishing license you need to purchase.

 Learn how to identify the fish species in your local waters so that you can read, understand, and follow your state's fishing regulations.
 This will include species size limits, bag limits, and special fishing rules or regulations that apply to seasons or specific waterways.

-- Use live bait.
-If you want to know how to start fishing, but don't have a clue, know that live or natural baits are recommended for beginners.
+When learning how to start fishing, keep in mind that live or natural baits are recommended for beginners.
 Live or natural baits are usually your best bet for enticing the fish to bite.
 Once you get some experience, you can "graduate" to artificial lures.

 You Might Also Like